The Choice (Homeland): Plot

 Carrie (Claire Danes) and Brody (Damian Lewis) spend another night at the cabin where they had their previous tryst.
 They discuss their futures, and whether it is possible for Brody to have a fresh start.
 They mutually realize that if they were to continue their relationship, then it would be impossible for Carrie to remain with the CIA.
-Meanwhile, Saul is still detained at Langley, and pleads with a CIA officer (TJ Hassan) to contact Carrie.
+Meanwhile, Saul is still detained at Langley, and pleads with a CIA officer (T. J. Hassan) to contact Carrie.
 The officer is reluctant as he does not want to suffer the same fate as Saul.

 Quinn (Rupert Friend), under orders to kill Brody, has tracked Carrie and Brody and is across the lake watching their every move.
 The next morning, Brody alone goes outside to pray, giving Quinn, carrying a sniper rifle, an opportunity to kill him.
 Quinn has Brody in his sights but does not pull the trigger.

 Quinn later goes to Estes' (David Harewood) house and tells him that since Brody's political career is over, he is no longer a threat, and that his information was instrumental in catching Abu Nazir.
 Quinn says that the only reason to kill Brody now is for Estes' personal reasons, and that the collateral damage would be wrecking Carrie's life yet again, and so he refuses to do it and threatens Estes should anything happen to Brody.
 Estes releases Saul (Mandy Patinkin) from detention, claiming that he decided Saul was right, and that Brody held up his end of the deal and should not be killed.

 Brody goes back home to pick up a suit for the memorial service that the CIA is holding for Vice President Walden.
 He finds Dana (Morgan Saylor) to be the only one home.
 Dana reflects on the day that Carrie told her that Brody was going to carry out an attack at the Vice President's summit, remarking that it all "adds up", and that it is the only thing that makes sense.
 Brody admits that he was "screwed up" at the time, and that he was planning to do it, but ultimately he did not, and he never would do such a thing in the future.

 Saul finds Carrie and tells her that he is going to recommend her promotion to station chief.
 When Carrie is less than thrilled, and says she has to think about it, Saul sees that her problem is that she wants to be with Brody.
 The conversation gets heated as Saul admonishes Carrie for throwing away her career to be with a terrorist.
 Carrie retorts that she does not want to be alone all her life like Saul.
 Saul leaves her with the words "You're the smartest and the dumbest fucking person I've ever known".